Signed in as:

 The art continued to evolve in Georgia until the 15th century, which is considered the golden age of Georgian Cloisonné Enamel.
 Many famous stories are tied to specific works from this period, one of the most well-known being that of the Khakhuli Icon.
 Stolen from the Gelati Monastery in 1859, it wasn’t returned to Georgia until 1923, with the period in between remaining shrouded in mystery.

-In the 20th century, the cloisonné enamel technique fell into decline and was on the brink of being lost.
-Both the world and Georgia almost saw the disappearance of this cherished art form.
-However, a group of passionate and dedicated enamel artists took it upon themselves to restore this ancient tradition.
-Today, Georgian cloisonné enamel has become a highly sought-after symbol of authenticity for tourists and travelers in search of a genuine piece of cultural heritage.
+In the 20th century, the cloisonné enamel technique was at risk of being lost.
+However, a group of passionate enamel artists worked hard to bring it back.
+Today, Georgian cloisonné enamel is a well-known symbol of true culture for tourists and travelers searching for an authentic piece of heritage.

-Natia's ultimate goal is to leave a lasting legacy that celebrates the beauty of cloisonné enamel and inspires others to continue its legacy for centuries to come.
+Natia's main goal is to create a lasting legacy that honors the beauty of cloisonné enamel and encourages others to keep it alive for many years.

 Having spent over 27 years honing her craft, Natia now feels a deep desire to share her knowledge with others.
 She teaches a variety of mediums, including cloisonné enamel, mosaic, acrylic painting, oil painting, and mixed media.
 Each technique offers its own unique challenges and rewards, allowing for the creation of stunning works of art.
 Natia draws deep inspiration from painting in nature, where she fully immerses herself in the beauty of the natural world.
-Surrounded by the vibrant colors, soothing sounds, and ever-changing sights of nature, she finds herself deeply connected to her surroundings.
-This connection fuels her creativity, providing a wellspring of ideas and emotions that enrich her self-expression.
-The tranquility and harmony of the natural environment serve as a constant source of inspiration, helping her to channel her artistic vision in new and exciting ways.
+Surrounded by the bright colors, calming sounds, and changing views of nature, she feels deeply connected to her surroundings.
+This connection sparks her creativity, giving her many ideas and emotions that enhance her self-expression.
+The peace and balance of nature are always a source of inspiration, helping her bring fresh and exciting ideas to her art.

 Sharing her passion with her students and witnessing their enthusiasm for the techniques fills Natia with immense joy.